 note that -p option is not required here because if a slice is missing

-dar will pause and ask you its number.
-If slice "0" is requested, it
+dar will pause and ask you its number (If slice "0" is requested by dar, it

-then unplug it, plug the next one and mount it:
+...then unplug the key, plug the next one and mount it:

 Once finished with the restoration of linux_full, we have to do the